-Be sure to dry out your cheese by first keeping it overnight, unwrapped, in the refrigerator.
+First, you want to be sure to dry out your cheese by keeping it overnight, unwrapped, in the refrigerator.
 Then, before smoking, let it sit and reach room temperature.
 Drying the cheese helps preserve it in a similar manner to curing meat.
 The dryness helps keep bacteria from growing on the cheese during the cold smoking process.

-Your choice of hardwood depends on how you want your cheese to taste.
-Some prefer fruitier hardwoods such as apple or cherry, while others like a nuttier taste and opt for pecan.
-Whichever wood you choose, be sure it is 100% natural food grade hardwood with no additives or fillers.
+Your choice of hardwood pellets depends on how you want your cheese to taste.
+We recommend fruitier hardwoods such as apple or cherry, or our Competition Blend.
+Whichever wood you choose, be sure it is 100% natural food grade hardwood with no additives or fillers – like our pellets.
 Other types of wood or wood pellets can either be toxic to humans or just not very pleasant to taste.

-It’s just easier to keep temperatures in the cold smoking zone (between 68 - 86°F ) if you’re not performing it in a hot environment like the Summer heat.
+It’s just easier to keep temperatures in the cold smoking zone, between 68 and 86°F, if you’re not performing it in a hot environment like the summer heat.

-If your pellet grill or smoker doesn’t have cold smoke cabinet extension that will keep the heat source away from you cheese, it is best to use a smoking device like a smoke tube which will generate smoke, but not heat.
+If your pellet grill or smoker doesn’t have a cold smoke cabinet extension that will keep the heat source away from you cheese, it is best to use a smoking device like a smoke tube which will generate smoke, but not heat.
 This A-MAZE-N tube smoker is a great option.

 Place a baking pan full of ice water on the rack below the one holding your cheese.
 If you don’t have a lower rack, you can place a grill grate on top of the baking pan and put the cheese above the ice water.
 This will help the cheese stay cool at all times during the cold smoking process.

-After all that work, you might be tempted to use it on your hamburger, but we recommend letting it sit, wrapped in cheese paper for at least three days.
+After all that work, you might be tempted to have a taste right away, but we recommend letting it sit, wrapped in cheese paper for at least three days.
 This will let the flavor permeate the cheese even more as it rests and the fat and proteins in the cheese have a chance to settle.